theplatapi/ClimateStationVisualizer/README.md

       [x] * http://stackoverflow.com/questions/19026331/call-multiple-json-data-files-in-one-getjson-request
       [] Web worker to load json weather and location files
 14) [] Rewrite in ES6 to future proof it
+       [] Convert into modules.
+Especially all of the event listeners [] Replace var with let

 Build steps
 1) npm pack in cesiumjs fork